cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 | | ![total-txs](imgs/v1/200nodes_with_latency_emulation/metrics/total_txs_rate.png)

 The collective spike on the right of the graph marks the end of the load injection, when blocks become smaller (empty) and impose less strain on the network.
-This behavior is reflected in the following graph, which shows the number of transactions processed per minute.

 #### Memory resident set size

 The following graphs show the Resident Set Size of all monitored processes.
 Most nodes use less than 0.9 GB of memory, and a maximum of 1.3GB.
-In all cases, the memory usage in this run is less than the baseline.
+In all cases, the memory usage in `v1` is less than in the baseline.
 On all processes, the memory usage went down as the load was being removed, showing no signs of unconstrained growth.
+With latency emulation, the results are comparable.

 | v0.38 | v1 (without LE / with LE)
 |:--------------:|:--------------:|